vitalreactor/twilio-rest/README.md

 # twilio-rest

 twilio.rest - a simple wrapper for the Twilio REST API.
-twilio.messaging - a higher level messaging interface built on twilio.rest
+twilio.messages - a higher level messaging interface built on twilio.rest

 ## Installing